OpenRepeater/SVXLinkWrapperORP/README.md

-SVXLinkWrapperORP - wrapper for SvxLink
+SVXLinkWrapperORP
 ====================================
-By Guy Sheffer 4Z7GAI <guysoft at gmail dot com>
+Wrapper for SVXLink with customizations for OpenRepeater Project **Based upon code by Guy Sheffer 4Z7GAI**

 Features
 --------